US Fulbright Logo

 Consider using cost of living comparison websites to gain a better understanding of the potential costs in your host country.

-Housing: Apartment rentals can go from $400 to $600 per month.
-Rent can be significantly reduced if you find a roommate.
+Apartment rentals typically range from $400 to $600 per month.
+Costs can be significantly lower if you share with a roommate.

-Utilities and services: These are also inexpensive; gas, water and electricity will not exceed more than $50 per month.
+Basic utilities—such as gas, water, and electricity—usually total less than $50 per month.
 Internet service can be as low as $20 per month.

-Transportation: Public transportation services (buses, Ecovia, Trolebus and Metro) go between $0.35 to $1.00 per ride.
-Minimum taxi fare ranges from $1.45 to $2.
-Uber service is also inexpensive.
-Most travel to other provinces can be done by land in buses or vans which costs $8 to $25 per person.
+Public transportation options, including buses, Ecovía, Trolebús, and Metro, cost between $0.35 and $1.00 per ride.
+Minimum taxi fares range from $1.45 to $2.00, and Uber is also affordable.
+Interprovincial travel by bus or van typically costs $8 to $25 per person.

-Healthcare: costs a fraction of what you would pay in the U.S. and most services are covered by the accident and sickness program provided by the Fulbright grant, as a reimbursement.
+Healthcare in Ecuador is much less expensive than in the United States.
+Most medical services are covered by the accident and sickness program provided by the Fulbright grant, on a reimbursement basis.

-You may wish to visit this website to help estimate the cost of living, meals, and incidentals in different cities in Ecuador.
+To help estimate the cost of living, meals, and incidentals in different cities across Ecuador, you may wish to visit this cost of living website.

 Dependents